Working tools of the future

 At the workplace of the future, there will only be 6,7 desks for ten employees on a worldwide average.
 On the other hand, the number of different devices that employees use to access the corporate network every day will increase.
 4,35 already has a variety of different devices from PCs to smartphones on a worldwide average - a kind of Mary Poppins bag, so to speak.

-BYOD - Sustainable or hype
+BYOD - future-proof or hype

 The boundaries between work and personal life are also increasingly blurring in devices: the majority of surveyed companies want to implement bring your own device (BYOD) programs to manage the large number of endpoints used by employees.